tomkooij/e07-900m10s-esp32s3/README.md

  - The IPEX stamp antenna on the module should also be useable (not tested)

 This repo contains the KiCad 8 files as well as the gerbers to produce the PCB.
-I used JLPCB for my board.
+I used JLCPCB for my board.
 Just upload the zip-file in the gerber folder to JLPCB.

 ## Known issues (improvements)
  - Messed up the ESP32C3 supermini pinout.
 ESP32S3 supermini unknown.